Mavs unveil Nowitzki statue before Christmas game vs. Lakers - WHIZ News

 The new face, 23-year-old star guard Luka Doncic, watched the ceremony from just behind Nowitzki with several teammates and coach Jason Kidd.

+“I’m just happy for him,” said Doncic, who was Nowitzki’s teammate his rookie year.
+“He deserves all those things that are happening to him.
+The statue looks amazing.”

-Nowitzki’s point guard on the 2011 title team had to throw in at least one joke about his former teammate, deciding to poke fun at the defense of the NBA’s highest-scoring foreign-born player.
+Kidd, Nowitzki’s point guard on the 2011 title team, had to throw in at least a couple of barbs, deciding to poke fun at the defense of the NBA’s highest-scoring foreign-born player.

 “They picked the right move,” Kidd told reporters later.
 “I don’t think they were going to use the swipe (on defense) or him passing the ball.
 You see his stats on passing?
 He was a ball hog.”